JeremyTallant/deep-learning-challenge/README.md

 Using the information we provided in the Challenge files, follow the instructions to complete the preprocessing steps.

-1. Read in the `charity_data.csv` to a Pandas DataFrame, and be sure to identify the following in your dataset:
+1. Read in the `charity_data.csv` to a Pandas DataFrame:

-   * What variable(s) are the target(s) for your model?

-    The target variable(s) for the model is `IS_SUCCESSFUL`, as it represents the binary classification outcome variable of whether a charity donation was successful or not.

-    * What variable(s) are the feature(s) for your model?

-    The feature variables for the model are all the other columns in the DataFrame, excluding `IS_SUCCESSFUL`.

 <img width="1213" alt="Screenshot 2023-03-03 at 4 43 30 PM" src="https://user-images.githubusercontent.com/112406455/222846018-ec501cf0-b4cd-49f1-be39-4248d2a7de0d.png">